Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Conservator's Protective Field ability/passive would not affect units on a different cliff level.
 - Added a visual effect to Fenix's Recall ability.
+- Fixed an issue where Talis's Ricochet Glaive impact visual would move/rotate with the unit.

 yeah.

 ## Dehaka

+- Added P4: Essence Splitter
+  - Advantage:
+    - Both units survive and evolve when Primal Combat is used.
+    - Gene mutation chance increased to 40%.
+  - Disadvantage: Dehaka is unavailable.

+All-in on army units.
+Double evolved units makes maxing much easier and increased mutation chance plus mastery makes it pretty much impossible to not have a mutation.

 - Reduced the damage from using Consume on a psionic unit from 2x weapon damage to 1x weapon damage.
 - Added a cleave to Dehaka's Claws weapon.